Into the Wild — T1D Essentials

 9. Fire Kit

 1. Food and water This is self-explanatory.
-I generally pack 2+ days worth of food on all of my hikes.
-As a Type 1, I need a sufficient supply of sugar in case I have a low; I always carry multiple emergency stashes of shot bloks and gels.
+I generally pack more than two days worth of food on all of my hikes.
+As a type 1, I need a sufficient supply of sugar in case I have a low; I always carry multiple emergency stashes of shot bloks and gels.

 I use a stuff sack to store my layers.
 This helps keep everything dry and waterproof.